 Bring on the Exotic Fruit

-Much like its Southeast neighbours, Thailand doesn’t stop experimenting with their abundance of fresh fruit.
+Much like its Southeast neighbors, Thailand doesn’t stop experimenting with its abundance of fresh fruit.
 Fruit is the third and most predictable ingredient found in Thai desserts.
 Almost all the classics will show up with some form of exotic fruit, some of which you may have never even dared to buy at the market, let alone cook with.
 That all changes now.

 Lychee, Mangosteen, and Durian – you name the exotic fruit and there’s a delicious Thai delicacy to accommodate, and the best part is, most of these fruits aren’t as intimidating as they look.
 Check out some of our favorites like Banana-Lychee Dessert in Coconut Milk, the well known Fresh Mango with Sticky Rice, and, if you’re looking for a challenge, this Dragonfruit Agar Agar Cake.

 Whether you decide to go for a sweeter or spicier dessert, chances are you’ll come across Thai sticky rice – and we can’t let you go without giving you the low down.
 Choosing the right grain is key to the desired texture and taste of good sticky rice.
 Good news is, we’ve got you covered!

 Because of its aromatic quality and slightly sticky texture when cooked, we recommend our Mahatma® Jasmine Rice for your sticky rice creations.
 This variety cooks right up to the perfect consistency, every time.
 After all, authentic recipes are only possible with the authentic rice.